jefferyharrell/Tagline-backend/README.md

 4. **Test your provider:**
    - Add unit and (eventually) integration tests in `tests/unit/` or `tests/integration/` as appropriate.

-See the existing `FilesystemPhotoStorageProvider` and `DropboxStorageProvider` for examples.
+See the existing `FilesystemStorageProvider`, `InMemoryStorageProvider`, and `NullStorageProvider` for examples.

 ---